freedomofpress/securedrop/docs/backup_and_restore.rst

 .. code:: sh

    cd install_files/ansible-base
-   ansible -i inventory -u <SSH username> -m ping all
+   ansible -u <SSH username> -m ping all

 .. tip:: If you forgot your SSH username, it is the value of the ``ssh_users``
          variable in ``group_vars/all/site-specific``.